fcbg-platforms/python-tutorials/README.md

-# python-tutorial
+# Python tutorial(s)

-Tutorials for python.
+Tutorials for beginners in python.